YeSv/KafkaEnumerable/README.md

 1. `returnNulls` (`bool`, false by default) - set as `true` so `IEnumerable` would return nulls from Kafka consumer as `ConsumeResult<TKey, TValue>`.
 C# kafka client returns nulls from `.Consume()` method if there is no messages in the internal in-memory queue.
 It's a very important setting explained deeply later.

-2. `consumeTimeout` (`TimeSpan`, 1 millisecond by default) - used in `.Consume(int milliseconds)` API to poll message from Kafka.
+2. `consumeTimeout` (`TimeSpan`, 0 milliseconds by default) - used in `.Consume(int milliseconds)` API to poll message from Kafka.
 Actually 1 millisecond is a good choice by default but you can override it if you want (but better to leave it as is).

 3. `cancellationToken` (`CancellationToken`) - used to `stop` an `Enumerable` instance :D (explained later)